Glossary of DBMS

 Dense Index

-A record in DBMS is produced for each search key valued in the database.
+A record in DBMS is produced for each search key value in the database.
 Method entries in this Indexing contain a search key value and a pointer to the actual record on the disk.
 This allows the user to search more quickly, but it requires more storage space to store index information.
 Dense Index

 Distributed Database